Carnegie Mellon University

 Here are practical skills that students are expected to have coming into this course (i.e., you need to know this on the first day of class):

 Send all course-related e-mail to so we can respond quickly.
 If you send it to just one of us your reply will probably be delayed or entirely lost by a spam filter.

 e-mail: ece348-staff -- at -- ece.cmu.edu

 Attendance and holidays/special needs:

 Students may only use laptops in class to take notes or perform work directly relevant to the lecture as being discussed (for example, looking up a technical term they don't understand -- but not to work on homework, even for this class).
 Because laptop use for any other purpose can be highly distracting to other students and the lecturer, students must sit in the last occupied row of seats if they wish to use their laptops, including processing e-mail or messaging.
 Students disrupting class (for example by nudging a neighbor to look at their screen) will be asked to turn off their laptop or, for repeated infractions, will be asked to leave the classroom.
-Other mobile devices should be turned off during class to similarly minimize distractions.
+Other mobile devices should be turned off and silenced during class to similarly minimize distractions.